 Prevent a clog> Plumbing Leak Prevention at Home

 Reason #4.
 Clogged Showerhead

 Southwest Florida’s hard water is particularly hard on showerheads.
-Over time, scale or mineral deposits form in the tiny jet holes of your showerhead, disrupting the water flow and pressure in your shower.
+The tiny jet holes in your showerhead develop scale or mineral deposits over time, which affects the pressure and flow of the water in your shower.

 An easy fix is to remove your showerhead and soak it in vinegar overnight.
 You can also use an old toothbrush to scrub the showerhead once the scale has been softened by the vinegar.

 If your showerhead is old, you may be better off replacing it, which is relatively cheap depending on your preferences, and is an easy job to re-install.

 Learn More> Do I Need a Water Softener?

 Don’t be disappointed by the water pressure in your shower any longer!
 Though it might be an easy fix like a clogged showerhead or a partially closed control valve, if these don’t fix the problem, call our plumbers at Best Home Services for 5-star plumbing service today!
 We will diagnose and fix your low water pressure issue so you can enjoy a robust shower again!

 Don’t let low water pressure get you down.
 Call Best Home Services for a consultation today—844-921-2833!